A JOURNEY THROUGH

 AR platforms, such as Microsoft HoloLens, also have intruiging implications for Med Ed.
 With HoloLens, the wearer sees a holographic image projected in front of them in space, but also sees the room and other people as they are (hence AR, not VR).
 For example, students can examine the anatomy of the heart in 3D space, rotating it and looking inside the organ.
 Even more exciting is the way students can interact with the hologram, peeling back layers, watching blood pump, or adding labels.
 Case Western Reserve has been piloting HoloLens with great success and and are now working on creating a full digital anatomy curriculum.

 So, where does the iPhone fit in?
 The new iPhones (8, 8 Plus, and X) all support apps built on Apple's new AR platform, and I suspect the next generation of iPads will, as well.
 While this may not be quite as cool or realistic as an immersive VR environment or interactive hologram effect, it is far more accessible.
 Developers are probably already hard at work building educational apps that will soon be available to anyone with an iPhone.
 Whereas products like Osso VR and HoloLens are still likely limited to use in the classroom or simulation centers, any student, resident, or practicing health professional will be able to access the iPhone's AR apps anytime, anywhere (and, probably, at a much cheaper price).
+Just check out Insight Heart for a preview of what's ahead.
 I'm calling it now, this will be a game changer.

 When I started medical school, we came to class armed with a printout of the lecture slides and multicolored pens to take notes.
 No one had tablets and only a few chose to lug their heavy laptops to class.
 It didn't help that our wifi was patchy and slower than molasses...